Arealai/api-documentation/README.md

 Request Method: **PATCH**.

 This API is used to replace the wrong or the missing extracted data value with the correct one.
-This request should include the following *approvde_value* key-value pair in the body.
+This request should include the following *approved_value* key-value pair in the body.

 ```
 {